sonelrubin/dynamics-365-contact-center/contact-center/implement/deprecations-contact-center.md

 # Deprecations in Dynamics 365 Contact Center

-The features that are deprecated in Contact Center are listed in this article.
+The features that are deprecated in Dynamics 365 Contact Center are listed in this article.

 Administrators and IT professionals can use this information to prepare for future releases.